apietryga/webions/readme.md

   Webions is a MMORPG game working on browsers.
   You can simply download [this repository](https://github.com/apietryga/webions2) and make server on your own by open "serwer.js" by nodejs.
 I will make instructions for this in future versions.
 ## TESTING NOW
-  - UNSET THIS : [serwer] remove player.skills.healing
+  - joypad controls (xbox & windows logging (looks it must be via https))
   - 13:9 ANTI IDLIG ERROR connect ECONNREFUSED 127.0.0.1:80, but works (logging)
-  - joypad controls (xbox & windows logging (looks it must be via https))
-  - eq squares resize
-  - replace courier with mailgun (logging);
 ## ISSUES
   - manifest.json doesn't work on android (no install option) - https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs
   - [wwwscript] Tosiek case - to many squares in eq?